datopian/datahub/docs/tutorial-views.markdown

 ### Creating a Dataset

-Here's some example data We are going to work with:
+Here's some example data we are going to work with:

 {% highlight javascript %}
 {% include data.js %}